 - 7 Ready for Juicing?

 Juice or Raw?

-Drinking vegetables and fruits in juice form can be healthier than eating them raw.
+Drinking vegetables and fruits in juice can be healthier than eating them raw.
 When juicing, you are extracting the juice from fruits and vegetables.
-This means that all of their vitamins, minerals, enzymes, plant fibers, water – everything! – is extracted into one easy drinkable form.
+This means all their vitamins, minerals, enzymes, plant fibers, water – everything! – is extracted into one easy drinkable form.

 In other words: juiced veggies have more nutritional value than whole ones because they’re easier to digest and absorb nutrients in.

 Types of Juicers

 A juicer is a tool that can extract juice from fruits and vegetables.
 The most common types are centrifugal juicers, which spin the produce at high speed to separate the liquid (juice).
 Another type of juicer is an auger juicer, where you feed produce into a chute in the top, and it slowly squeezes them to get all their juices.

 You might wonder how this differs from other kitchen gadgets like blenders or food processors…

 Unlike these appliances, juicers are specifically made to extract as much juice as possible with little waste left over.
 This means they’re more expensive than your average blender but also easier to clean since juicing doesn’t require any heat, which can damage nutrients.

 Juice is full of live enzymes, vitamins, and minerals– all things our bodies need for optimum health!
 Juicers help you to get these benefits without juice oxidation or nutrient loss from cooking.
 Plus, juicing helps your body better absorb other healthy foods through a process called ‘gut loading.’
 It’s like getting an extra serving every time you drink your favorite juice blend!